 - Lightweight fleece jacket for summer, Down jacket for Fall/Winter

 - 4 Bandanas

 - 1 Hat Straw or canvas for summer Wool with ear flaps in Fall/Winter

 - 1 Security Belt with secret cash and credit card pocket

 - 1 Pair Technical Sunglasses

-- Backpacking Backpack Hiking – First Aid Kit And Toiletry Items
+Heavy Duty Backpacks Hiking – First Aid Kit And Toiletry Items

 Most stores sell a very basic first aid kit.
-Grab one and add the following to customize it to your needs.
+Grab one and add the following to customize it to your backpacking needs.

 - Sweat-proof Sunscreen – at least 50 spf – Reapply every 90 minutes while backpack hiking

 - Personal medicines and prescriptions such as inhalers